frain-dev/convoy-website/content/blog/access-portals-and-advanced-portal-links.md

 ### Conclusion

-We’re committed to increasing the efficiency and productivity of both you and your customers in managing your events, that’s why we’re launching new features everyday this week!
-This is just day 3, 2 more days to go!
-Stay tuned for more updates.
+We’re committed to increasing the efficiency and productivity of both you and your customers in managing your events, that’s why we’re launching new features everyday this week!.
 Interested in giving convoy a go?
 Join our community slack [here](https://convoy-community.slack.com/join/shared_invite/zt-xiuuoj0m-yPp~ylfYMCV9s038QL0IUQ#/shared-invite/email) and give us feedback!